 - An intensive, unique form of interdisciplinary training, with emphasis on collaborative research, critical reflection on humanistic methods, and the development of collaborative skills

-2) A fourth seminar, titled Project Development Workshop (HMAN 2500), to be taken sometime after the three team-taught courses.
+2) A fourth seminar, titled Project Development Workshop (HMAN 2500), to be taken sometime after completion of at least two HMAN 2400 courses and admission to the certificate program.
 Projects in development for this workshop can be individual or collaborative and might include the dissertation prospectus, a dissertation chapter, or a methodological/theoretical exercise relating to the dissertation or larger field.
 All those enrolling will submit a proposed project and formal application to the certificate program before the start of the semester.
 In addition to workshop sessions on students’ projects, students will also discuss key texts considering larger questions of disciplinary and interdisciplinary method.

-3) Participation in one of the annual Collaborative Public Workshops, in which collaborative projects from recent Project Development Workshops are presented in a public forum, to a broad audience of humanities faculty and students.
+3) Participation in the annual Collaborative Public Workshops, in which collaborative projects from recent Project Development Workshops are presented in a public forum, to a broad audience of humanities faculty and students.
 Projects will be pre-circulated for discussion.
-Students are also expected to attend other Collaborative Public Workshops during the time in which they are pursuing the certificate.
+Participation includes presentation in one of the workshops and attendance of one other workshop.

 Admission to the Certificate Program

 Formal application to the program will take place at the moment that a student is entering the Project Development Workshop though indications of intent are welcome before then.
-The application process will involve a letter of support from the student's main advisor, a letter of good standing and permission from the home department's Director of Graduate Studies, and a 1-2 page statement of purpose, to include a proposed project for the Project Development Workshop-Seminar.
+The application process involves a letter of support from the student's main advisor, a letter of good standing and permission from the home department's Director of Graduate Studies, and a 1-2 page statement of purpose, to include a proposed project for the Project Development Workshop (HMAN 2500).